clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

-# AWSLambda.LocalInvoke
+# AWSLambda.AspNetCoreInterop

-You have ASP.NET Core apps running locally via Kestrel.
-When deployed, the apps are wrapped in a Lambda.
-You use `AmazonLambdaClient` to `Invoke()` or `InvokeAsync()` another lambda.
-All works great, but how do you debug locally?

-This library allows for local invocation of your lambdas using Named Pipes.
-You need to run the Lambdas locally, as well as run a router that will route the calls to the appropriate lambda instance on your machine.
+You have a fleet of ASP.NET Core apps deployed as AWS Lambda function.
+You need your apps to talk to each other, either via request-response or async invocation pattern.

+This library helps with facilitating inter-lambda communication by leveraging `AmazonLambdaClient` from AWS SDK.

+### Current Feature Set
+* Support for Lambdas deployed behind an API Gateway
+* Support for local inter-Lambda communication (for local development)

+### Comming Soon
+* Support for Lambdas deployed behing an ALB